StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 When the Splunk events Agent check is configured, events will be retrieved from the configured Splunk saved search or searches.
 Events retrieved from splunk are available in StackState as a log telemetry stream in the `stackstate-generic-events` data source.
 This can be [mapped to associated components](/use/health-state-and-event-notifications/add-telemetry-to-element.md).

-For details of the events retrieved, see the [Splunk events check configuration](/stackpacks/integrations/splunk/splunk_events.md).
+For details on how to configure the events retrieved, see the [Splunk events check configuration](/stackpacks/integrations/splunk/splunk_events.md).

 #### Metrics

 When the Splunk metrics Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.
+One metric can be retrieved from each saved search.
 Metrics retrieved from splunk are available in StackState as a metrics telemetry stream in the `stackstate-metrics` data source.
 This can be [mapped to associated components](/use/health-state-and-event-notifications/add-telemetry-to-element.md).

-For details of the metrics retrieved, see the [Splunk metrics check configuration](/stackpacks/integrations/splunk/splunk_metrics.md).
+For details on how to configure the metrics retrieved, see the [Splunk metrics check configuration](/stackpacks/integrations/splunk/splunk_metrics.md).

 #### Topology

-When the Splunk Topology StackPack is installed and the Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved search or searches.
+When the Splunk Topology StackPack is installed, and the Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved search or searches.

-For details of the components and relations retrieved, see the [Splunk topology check configuration](/stackpacks/integrations/splunk/splunk_topology.md).
+For details on how to configure the components and relations retrieved, see the [Splunk topology check configuration](/stackpacks/integrations/splunk/splunk_topology.md).

 #### Traces